Bifundamental Multiscalar Fixed Points in $d=3-\epsilon$: Fixed points for large and finite

 For small $\hat{\epsilon}$, one can show that $[B^+]$ is unstable in two directions and stable in the other direction.

 We had to resort to numerics to determine the behaviour of these solutions when $\hat{\epsilon}$ is finite, as discussed below for various values of $M$.

-In this section, we present all the fixed points of the theory when $M=2$.
+In this section, we present all the fixed-points of the theory when $M=2$.
 We must study this case separately because, when $M=2$, the single-trace, double-trace and triple trace operators are not independent, and obey the relation

 We choose the following two independent 't Hooft couplings: